top of page

 The Revenge, A Burletta, comes with six additional songs - all the work of Thomas Chatterton.
 He wrote it sometime around the middle of 1770, while living in Brooke Street, Holborn, London.

-The original manuscript in Chatterton's handwriting has been broken into three parts - would they do this with Shakespeare?
-The British Library has 495 lines; Bristol Library has just 28 lines (two images above).
+The original manuscript in Chatterton's handwriting has been broken asunder, into three parts.
+The British Library has 495 lines; Bristol Library has just 28 lines (the two images shown above).
 And, finally, two manuscript pages consisting of 53 lines are still missing.
-It really is time to bring what remains together again!
+Would they do this with Shakespeare ?
+It really is time to bring what remains together again - in Bristol !

 Note: Lines 444-496 are missing from the original manuscript held by the British Library, but are included in the published edition of 1795.